-- Heat a pan over medium heat and drizzle with olive oil.
+- Pre-heat oven to 375 degrees Fahrenheit and heat a pan over medium heat and drizzle with olive oil.
 Add chopped onions, dried oregano and red pepper.
 Cook until onions caramelize, about 5 minutes.
-Add garlic and cook for another 3 minutes.
+Add garlic and cook for another 1-2 minutes.

-- When onions cook down, add vodka.
-Be careful!
-Turn the hear up and allow vodka to reduce, while stirring with a spatula.
+- When onions cook down, carefully add vodka.
+Turn the heat up and allow vodka to reduce, while stirring with a spatula.

-- Place oven-proof lid on top and put in the oven for 1hr at 375 degrees Fahrenheit.
+- Place oven-proof lid on and place the oven for 1 hour.

 - While your sauce is cooking in the oven, get your pasta water boiling and cook your pasta.